Cascoda/cascoda-sdk/docs/guides/flashing.md

 - Click the 'APROM' button to browse to the APROM binary file
 - Ensure that only the 'APROM' checkbox is selected
 - Click 'Start' to program the device
+- Click 'No' on the batch programming prompt

 <p align="center"><img src="img/icp/main-notz.png" width="50%" align="center"></p>